 How do you find your Social Media MITs?

 To figure this out, you need to do a little research.
 Hopefully, you have access into your Google Analytics so you can run a search to see which social site brings you the most traffic.

 My top referral source is Pinterest.
 Within this section, I can click on the Pinterest link and it takes me to a breakout of the top pins/images that brought people to my site.
-I can see my top 10 pins and the number of website traffic clicks from those images.
+I can see my top 10 pins and the number of traffic clicks from those images.

 1. Which social site consistently gives you the highest referral traffic to your website?

 2. What can you do every week in that site that will make a difference?
 Is it posting more often?
 Is it sharing other businesses’ content so you can build more relationships?

 3. What is the best time of day and my best day of the week where I can commit to focus my energy on these tasks?
 Block off that time in your calendar every week like you would for a meeting.

 Make a weekly appointment with yourself and your social media MITs.

 My Social Media MITs

 If you get my newsletter Social Media Conversations, you’ve heard me talk about how I update all my social media sites.
 I’m usually sharing some new trick I’ve found to help me with my social media marketing so I can get on with my day.